 - Dwarf Fortress:

 - Some members of the community love to invoke this trope when it comes to nobles and certain other pests.
 Since you can't just order them to be killed, this is pretty much your only option.
 Well, or just locking their bedroom doors so they starve to death, but sending them to pull a lever to drop themselves into a magma sea is much more entertaining.

 - It's also been invoked on a much larger scale: building a Pointless Doomsday Device to destroy the entire fortress.
 Often used when monsters from the depths of hell are swarming in.
 Or when it's funny.

-- The large combination of Plasmids, tonics, weapons and other tools mean that the Bioshock series gives you many ways to kill an enemy.
-The sequel's research camera gives you more research points the more imaginative your kill was.
+- The large combination of Plasmids, tonics, weapons and other tools mean that the BioShock series gives you many ways to kill an enemy.
+The second game's research camera gives you more research points the more imaginative your kill was.

 - In Carmageddon, if you kill a pedestrian by hitting them with an object (like a pole or parked civilian car) you get an extra bonus and the words "Nice shot, sir."

 - This trope is used by the Origami Killer in Heavy Rain.
 Killing boys by leaving them trapped in a ditch that fills with rainwater is certainly more elaborate than most.
 The same applies to the trials that the Origami Killer leaves for his victims' fathers, which, among others, include heading to a power plant, crawling through a vent with glass on the bottom, and then navigating through a maze of electrical condensers to get the next clue.